A Markov Decision Process Framework for Efficient and Implementable Contact Tracing and Isolation: Experiments

 \section{Experiments}

 \textbf{Disease model.} Our setup for the epidemic simulation is modeled loosely based on COVID-19.
 We assume a simple SIR model, with infectious duration of two time steps.
 At each timestep, we have a susceptible set $(S)$, infected set ($I = I_1 \dot\cup I_2)$, and a recovered set $(R)$.
-The partitioning of $I$ models how policymakers have incomplete information about the infection status of individuals. $I_1$ is the set of recently infected nodes not yet known to be transmitting the disease (due to the 4-5 day incubation period and the wait time for COVID-19 testing).
-Thus, a timestep can be interpreted as approximately $7$ days.
-By the next timestep, $I_1$ has undergone testing and becomes $I_2$.
-Since $I_2$ is the only infected set known to the policymaker, all quarantine decisions will be based only on $I_2$.
+Nodes in $I_1$ got infected this timestep and nodes in $I_2$ have already been infected for one timestep.
+While both $I_1$ and $I_2$ transmit the disease, all quarantine decisions will be made based on $I_2$ only.
+This represents how policymakers have incomplete information about the infection status of individuals: $I_1$ is not yet known to be carrying the disease because there is a 4-5 day incubation period and a wait time for COVID-19 testing.
+By the next timestep, $I_1$ has undergone testing and becomes $I_2$, now known to the policymaker.
+We note that even though this model is slightly different from the one in our theoretical analysis, our algorithms and problem formulation are still applicable since only $I_2$ is known to the policymaker.

 \textbf{Model parameters.} For each simulation of the MDP, intervention begins at an early timestep with constant budget and continues over the course of the epidemic.
 Transmission probabilities are set based on the length of contact time and compliance probabilities are set based on the age group of the person in accordance with the relative order presented in \citep{Lou2020} and \citep{Carlucci2020} (see Appendix for details).
 For digital contact tracing, we set the compliance probabilities to be half that of manual contact tracing.
 Each quarantine recommendation will instruct the individual to isolate for 2 timesteps.
 Under this setup, the performances of the intervention algorithms are compared using two different metrics: total number of infections to assess the impacts of an epidemic and the number of known infections at each timestep to maintain a manageable number of cases with respect of hospital resources and infrastructure.